-5.1.1 The entity emphasises its commitment to child safeguarding and zero-tolerance approach to child abuse in all aspects of its advertising, screening and recruitment for personnel.
+5.1.1 The commitment to safeguarding and zero tolerance approach to abuse are explicit in advertising, screening, and recruitment for personnel.

-5.1.3 Positions are assessed for the expected level of contact with children and appropriate child safeguarding recruitment procedures are implemented.
+5.1.3 Positions are assessed for the expected level of contact with children and/or adults at risk and appropriate safeguarding recruitment procedures are implemented.

 5.3.1 All personnel participate in a safeguarding induction program, which occurs as soon as possible after commencement.

-NOTE: Criteria 5.5 – 5.8 apply to Church Authorities and related entities with seminarians, clergy and those in formation with, or members of, religious institutes.
+NOTE: Criteria 5.5 – 5.8 apply to Church Authorities and related entities with seminarians, clergy, lay ministers and those in formation with, or members of, religious institutes.

 5.5.2 Seminary and initial formation programs have robust screening processes for candidates, including external psychological and psychosexual assessments.

-5.6.1 Seminary and initial formation programs have appropriate curriculum throughout the formation program which builds candidates’ knowledge and skills in a range of areas to support child safeguarding.
+5.6.1 Seminary and initial formation programs build candidates’ knowledge and skills in a range of areas to support safeguarding children and adults.

-5.6.2 Seminary and initial formation programs ensure promotion of pastoral responses to victims/survivors of sexual abuse.
+5.6.2 Seminary and initial formation programs include developing pastoral responses to victims and survivors of abuse.

-5.6.3 Seminary and initial formation programs are delivered in such a way as to prevent the development and/or reinforcement of clericalist attitudes and behaviours.
+5.6.3 Seminary and initial formation programs identify how to avoid abuse of power and the development and/or reinforcement of clericalist attitudes and behaviours.

-5.7.1 The entity implements a system to assess the safeguarding credentials and manage the movement of all seminarians, clergy and religious moving between different seminaries, formation programs and Church jurisdictions.
+5.7.1 A system to assess the safeguarding credentials (good standing) and manage the movement of all seminarians, clergy, religious and lay ministers between different seminaries, formation programs and other Church entities is in place.

-5.8.3 Overseas clergy and religious are supported with a suitable mentor for at least the first two years of their time in Australia.
+5.8.3 Clergy and religious from countries other than Australia are supported with a suitable mentor for at least the first two years of their time in Australia.